carbonblack/cb-threatconnect-connector/README.md

-# Carbon Black - ThreatConnect Connector (Centos 6/7/8)
+# VMware Carbon Black - ThreatConnect Connector (CentOS 6/7/8)

-Carbon Black provides integration with ThreatConnect by retrieving Indicators of Compromise (IOCs) from specified communities.
+VMware Carbon Black EDR provides integration with ThreatConnect by retrieving Indicators of Compromise (IOCs) from specified communities.
 To support this integration, Carbon Black provides an out-of-band bridge that communicates with the ThreatConnect API.

 ## Installation Quickstart

-As root on your Carbon Black or other RPM based 64-bit Linux distribution server:
+As root on your EDR or other RPM based 64-bit Linux distribution server:
 ```
 cd /etc/yum.repos.d
 curl -O https://opensource.carbonblack.com/release/x86_64/CbOpenSource.repo